 Important Note: If you would like to return earlier, you can change your return train to 14:30 (arrival at Cusco at 18:30).

 If you have a short time to visit Peru and you arrive in Lima thinking that Machu Picchu is in the capital of Peru and you are surprised that it's not there.
 Tierras Vivas have the best option trip to Machu Picchu for you.
 We can offer the 2-day Machu Picchu tour from Lima.
 This itinerary is the following.
 We provide local flight tickets from Lima to Cusco.
 Once you arrived in Cusco.
 Our driver will be waiting in the airport and transferring to the train station.
 You will catch Train to Aguas Calientes town, transfer to the hotel, and spend a night in the hotel.

 The second day.
 Wake up early and take the bus up to Machu Picchu and take a guided tour in the lost city of the Incas.
 In the afternoon you will take the train from Aguas Calientes town to Ollantaytambo train station.
 Arrival and transfer from the train station to the Cusco airport.
 Flight from Cusco to Lima in the night.
 Or you have the best itinerary for your holidays, please, let us know please, we can help you to organize it.
-If you want more information, please send us an email firstname.lastname@example.org
+If you have questions, you can contact by WhatsApp: +51 984004472, our staff will reply ASP. or you can send us by emiail your doublt: firstname.lastname@example.org

 Day 01: Lima - Cusco - Machu Picchu

 08:00 Arrival to Cusco and transfer to the train station